topisani/kak-tree-sitter/docs/man/ktsctl.md

 ### Getting information

 The `query` command allows to get information about tree-sitter resources.
-As with `manage`, you can use `--help` to know what you can do, but here are some useful commands:
+As with other commands, you can use `--help` to know what you can do, but here are some useful commands:

 - `ktsctl query rust` will provide information about a specific language